Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/about.rst

 PrimAITE provides the following features:

-* A flexible network / system laydown based on the Python networkx framework​
+* A flexible network / system laydown based on the Python networkx framework
-* Nodes and links (edges) host Python classes in order to present attributes and methods (and hence, a more representative model of a platform / system)​
+* Nodes and links (edges) host Python classes in order to present attributes and methods (and hence, a more representative model of a platform / system)
 * A ‘green agent’ Information Exchange Requirement (IER) function allows the representation of traffic (protocols and loading) on any / all links.
-Application of IERs is based on the status of node operating systems and services​
+Application of IERs is based on the status of node operating systems and services
-* A ‘green agent’ node Pattern-of-Life (PoL) function allows the representation of core behaviours on nodes (e.g. Hardware state, Software State, Service state, File System state)​
+* A ‘green agent’ node Pattern-of-Life (PoL) function allows the representation of core behaviours on nodes (e.g. Hardware state, Software State, Service state, File System state)
 * An Access Control List (ACL) function, mimicking the behaviour of a network firewall, is applied across the model, following standard ACL rule format (e.g. DENY/ALLOW, source IP, destination IP, protocol and port).
-Application of IERs adheres to any ACL restrictions​
+Application of IERs adheres to any ACL restrictions
-* Presents an OpenAI Gym interface to the environment, allowing integration with any OpenAI Gym compliant defensive agents ​
+* Presents an OpenAI Gym interface to the environment, allowing integration with any OpenAI Gym compliant defensive agents
 * Red agent activity based on ‘red’ IERs and ‘red’ PoL
-* Defined reward function for use with RL agents (based on nodes status, and green / red IER success)​
+* Defined reward function for use with RL agents (based on nodes status, and green / red IER success)
 * Fully configurable (network / system laydown, IERs, node PoL, ACL, episode step period, episode max steps) and repeatable to suit the training requirements of agents.
-Therefore, not bound to a representation of any particular platform, system or technology​
+Therefore, not bound to a representation of any particular platform, system or technology
-* Full capture of discrete metrics relating to agent training (full system state, agent actions taken, average reward)​
+* Full capture of discrete metrics relating to agent training (full system state, agent actions taken, average reward)
-* Networkx provides laydown visualisation capability ​
+* Networkx provides laydown visualisation capability

 Architecture - Nodes and Links
 ******************************

 **Nodes**

 An inheritance model has been adopted in order to model nodes.
-All nodes have the following base attributes (Class: Node):​
+All nodes have the following base attributes (Class: Node):

-* ID​
+* ID
 * Name
-* Type (e.g. computer, switch, RTU - enumeration)​
+* Type (e.g. computer, switch, RTU - enumeration)
-* Priority (P1, P2, P3, P4 or P5 - enumeration)​
+* Priority (P1, P2, P3, P4 or P5 - enumeration)
-* Hardware State (ON, OFF, RESETTING - enumeration)​
+* Hardware State (ON, OFF, RESETTING - enumeration)

-Active Nodes also have the following attributes (Class: Active Node):​
+Active Nodes also have the following attributes (Class: Active Node):

-* IP Address​
+* IP Address
-* Software State (GOOD, PATCHING, COMPROMISED - enumeration)​
+* Software State (GOOD, PATCHING, COMPROMISED - enumeration)
 * File System State (GOOD, CORRUPT, DESTROYED, REPAIRING, RESTORING - enumeration)

-Service Nodes also have the following attributes (Class: Service Node)​:
+Service Nodes also have the following attributes (Class: Service Node):

 * List of Services (where service is composed of service name and port).
 There is no theoretical limit on the number of services that can be modelled.
-Services and protocols are currently intrinsically linked (i.e. a service is an application on a node transmitting traffic of this protocol type)​
+Services and protocols are currently intrinsically linked (i.e. a service is an application on a node transmitting traffic of this protocol type)
 * Service state (GOOD, PATCHING, COMPROMISED, OVERWHELMED - enumeration)

 Passive Nodes are currently not used (but may be employed for non IP-based components such as machinery actuators in future releases).

 **Links**

-Links are modelled both as network edges (networkx) and as Python classes, in order to extend their functionality​.
-Links include the following attributes:​
+Links are modelled both as network edges (networkx) and as Python classes, in order to extend their functionality.
+Links include the following attributes:

-* ID​
+* ID
 * Name
-* Bandwidth (bits/s)​
+* Bandwidth (bits/s)
 * Source node ID
 * Destination node ID
 * Protocol list (containing the loading of protocols currently running on the link)